 Dragon Ball Z Drinking Game - Hair of the Dog

-Originally published March, 2018
+Originally published March 2018

 With the recent release of Dragon Ball FighterZ, my forbidden love of Dragon Ball Z has been reinvigorated.
 As a result, I've requested that Dragon Ball Z Kai be played in my home, so that I may be able to enjoy the essential Dragon Ball Z experience once again.
 This is the first time I've revisited the show in any form since I've become old enough to drink alcohol.
-Thus, I have decided to write some new drinking-game rules based on my experience revisiting the Dragon Ball franchise.
+Thus, I have decided to write some new drinking game rules based on my experience revisiting the Dragon Ball franchise.

-One important disclaimer to put up front about these rules is that you really need to drink responsibly!
+One important disclaimer to put upfront about these rules is that you really need to drink responsibly!
 The rules I've outlined here are meant to coincide with the tropes of the show while being fun and funny.
 However, following these rules too closely may cause some trouble because they can all stack on each other very fast and very frequently—it is anime after all.
 Your experience may also vary when watching the original Dragon Ball Z series instead of Kai.
 Kai cuts a lot of the filler episodes out that would probably not use as many of these rules.
-The original series will likely have more episodes that allow you take a break from following the rules, so take that into consideration when deciding to play along.
+The original series will likely have more episodes that allow you to take a break from following the rules, so take that into consideration when deciding to play along.
 You can always just play along with a glass of water instead, anyway.

 Without further ado, here are 7 rules for 7 Dragon Balls!